 Frequent riders may see DART police officers walking up and down the aisles of the train cars routinely checking passengers’ tickets to ensure that they’ve paid their fair.
 These are actual law enforcement officers who enforce the rules in place for passengers and the items they bring onto the train.

 Therefore, any passengers bringing electric scooters onto the train are required to abide by any rules that are in place to avoid penalties, being asked to leave, or possibly being arrested.

 Best Electric Scooter To Bring On A Train

-Small, foldable scooters seem to be the best types of scooters to bring on to trains.
-These scooters can be found through a variety of online and brick and mortar retailers.
+Small, foldable scooters seem to be the best type of scooters to bring on to trains.
+These scooters can be found through a variety of online and brick-and-mortar retailers.
 Their prices range from the low hundreds to the mid thousands in U.S. Dollars.

 There are many scooters on the market, yet some notable scooters are the Glion Dolly, Ninebot’s ES2 KickScooter, Gotrax’s GXL, and Mercane’s Widewheel.
 Hoverboards are also good options because they can easily be positioned so that they’re not in the way of other passengers.
 More information about the scooters mentioned in this paragraph can be found via the hyperlinks.
 Below is a picture of the Ninebot’s ES2 KickScooter.

 How to Carry Your Electric Scooter On The Train

 Many public transit systems have trains that are designed to provide accommodation for riders who use mobility devices.
 These trains have platforms that are level with the ground so that riders using mobility devices can board the trains by simply rolling through one of these specifically designed platforms.